What credit score do you need for car finance?

 Roman Danaev

-There are three credit reference agencies (CRA) in the UK: Experian, Equifax, and TransUnion — and each one calculates your score differently.
-Each lender has its own definition of a good score, too.
-That’s why there’s no universal number that can guarantee you’ll find car finance.
-Below, you can find a list of the CRAs’ scores and their rankings.
+In the UK, three credit reference agencies (CRAs)—Experian, Equifax, and TransUnion—calculate your score differently.
+Each lender defines a good score uniquely, which is why no single number guarantees car finance approval.
+Below, you’ll find a list of the CRAs' scores and their rankings.

 ExperianEquifaxTransUnion